 With TakeLessons, you can teach online or in-person subjects like piano, singing, guitar, violin, acting, dance, drawing, English, and more!
 To start making money with TakeLessons, create a profile, explain your credentials, and pass a background check.
 With TakeLessons, you’ll work as an independent contractor, and you’ll earn up to 90% of your lesson price.

 Tutor.com is a company that offers online tutoring services 24 hours a day, seven days a week.
-To become an at-home tutor, you must fill out an application and pass an extensive screening test.
-Tutors can work anywhere but must work a minimum of five hours per week.
+To become an at-home tutor, you must complete an application and pass an extensive screening test.
+Tutors can work anywhere but must work at least five hours per week.
 Tutors are paid monthly, and rates are based on the number of subjects tutored and the subject.

-Varsity Tutors connects tutors with students who need help in a wide variety of subject matter.
+Varsity Tutors connects online tutors with students who need help in a wide variety of subject matter.
 In this independent contracting role, you choose when to work and the students you’d like to instruct.
-According to its website, it only takes three minutes to apply to be a tutor.
+According to its website, applying to be a tutor only takes three minutes.

 Wyzant is a freelance marketplace that connects students with tutors.
 Tutors do not need a teacher certification, but you will need to prove your academic expertise in the application process.
-With Wyzant, you can teach online or in-person, and payments are made via direct deposit.
+With Wyzant, you can teach online classes or in person, and payments are made via direct deposit.

 For more online tutoring positions, read: 16 Companies that Hire for Online Tutoring Jobs